Bensmail-anis/Human-Emotion-Detection-Through-Computer-Vision/README.md

 *   **Human\_Emotion\_Detection\_using\_ResNet\_Architecture.ipynb**: Details the use of the ResNet architecture for emotion detection.

 *   **Human\_Emotion\_Detection\_using\_Transfer\_Learning\_with\_EfficientNetB4.ipynb**: Explains the transfer learning approach using EfficientNetB4.

+*   **Exploring VGG16/ EfficientNetB5/EfficientNetB4 for Human Emotion Detection with Grad-CAM Visualization.ipynb** : For intermidiate layers visualizations , Grad-CAM method , additional training for VGG16 and EfficientNetB5

 #### **4\. results/**